Apachi1337/my-devops-journey/linux/OverTheWire - Level 13.md

 This command let me use the private key `sshkey.private` to login into the `bandit14` user account on `localhost` through port `-p 2220`.

 We then exit the session using `exit`.
+# Key Learning Outcomes
+1. Learning how to use SSH with a private key to securely log into remote systems.
+2. Understanding file permissions and how to set them correctly using `chmod` for security-sensitive files like SSH keys.
+3. Gaining experience with managing SSH keys for authentication instead of traditional passwords.